fabianlischka/InfoSec101/p2-WhatToDoNext.md

 ### Commented lists of tools

 * [EFF Secure Messaging Scorecard](https://www.eff.org/secure-messaging-scorecard).
 A useful list and brief evaluation of chat apps, for all platforms.
+* [EFF Surveillance Self-Defense](https://ssd.eff.org/en/index).
+A useful guide and list of tutorials about many aspects of information security
 * [Guardian Project](https://guardianproject.info/howto/).
 Tutorials and tools for a few privacy tools.
 * [Prism Break](http://prism-break.org/en/all/).
 A very comprehensive overview about a lot of apps and software, with some good comments, for all platforms.
 Note: Only Free/Open Source tools are considered, not commercial ones.
-* [Surveillance Self Defense](https://ssd.eff.org/en/index).
-A useful guide and list of tutorials about many aspects of information security